shadowwalker/next-pwa/README.md

   })
 ```

 > The following setup has nothing to do with `next-pwa` plugin, and you probably have already set them up.
-If not, go ahead to set them up.
+If not, go ahead and set them up.

 ### Step 2: Add Manifest File (Example)